The path to success is to take massive, determined action.

 What one small thing can I do right now that can help me move things forward?

 Leverage Your Time

 People who are action-oriented are great at managing their time, energy and resources.
 They understand that in order to get results as quickly as possible they must work as efficiently as possible.
 However, they also understand their own limitations and realize that in order to get optimal results that they need to value their time above all else.
-And in order to get the most out of their time they need to be attuned to their strengths and weaknesses.
+And in order to get the most out of their time, they need to be attuned to their strengths and weaknesses.

 These people understand that the key to building long-term momentum is to play to their strengths while at the same time leveraging their time and resources in other ways to address areas of weakness.
 In other words, these people look for opportunities to delegate tasks and responsibilities to other people that can help support their main objectives.
-Only in this way can they build consistent momentum that help them get the results they are after.
+Only in this way can they build consistent momentum that helps them get the results they are after.

 Maintain a Flexible Approach